Stan Harper: Filmography

-Harper's surname as a hamonica namesake
+Harper's surname as a harmonica namesake

 Hering Harmonicas, hand maker of diatonic and chromatic harmonicas, located in Blumenau, Santa Catarina, Brazil, started producing in 2009 a popular model bearing Harper's name: The Stan Harper Chromatic 56, a three-octave, 14-hole instrument with 56 brass reeds sealed by a pearwood body bolted to a hardwood comb with chrome-plated cover plates, mouthpiece and slide assembly.
 The Hering Harmonica Company worked with Stan to produce a 3.5 octave chromatic harmonica (14 holes).
 It is unique in that once can play classical music on it easily, since it starts with a “G” note; that unique element was Stan Harper’s idea.